McConnell moves to combine Trump asks in potential 'poison pill' for stimulus checks - KVIA

 But, as is often a hallmark of Trump’s dealings with Congress, it has remained unclear whether he wants the vote on expanded direct payments as a standalone measure or combined with the other elements.
 That ambiguity has, in a way, opened the door for McConnell’s legislative offer.

-Before any action on stimulus payments, the Senate is on track to process the override of Trump’s veto of the National Defense Authorization Act, which failed to include the changes Trump wanted to Section 230.
+Before any action on stimulus payments, McConnell has made clear the priority for the chamber is to stay on track to process the override of Trump’s veto of the National Defense Authorization Act, which failed to include the changes Trump wanted to Section 230.
 McConnell initially attempted to set that vote for Wednesday, but Sen. Bernie Sanders objected and made clear he would draw the process out unless the Senate held an up-or-down vote on the House-passed stimulus check measure.

+“The working class of this country today faces more economic desperation than at any time since the Great Depression of the 1930s,” said Sanders, a Vermont independent who has been central in the push to increase the size of the direct payments.

 Sanders, however, can’t stop the NDAA override vote — only draw it out.
-And the longer that process takes, the more likely it becomes that no action is taken at all on the direct payments issue before the end of the 116th Congress on Sunday.
+And several GOP aides noted that a longer process on the NDAA could aid Republicans who are opposed to the check entirely and want no action taken at all on the direct payments issue before the end of the 116th Congress on Sunday.

 Earlier Tuesday, McConnell pledged on the Senate floor only that he would “begin the process” of addressing the issues raised by Trump.
 He never committed to any votes, on the stimulus checks or anything else.
 This provides him a pathway should he decide to take it, but nothing is locked in at this point, aides say.